amikos-tech/chroma-cookbook/docs/faq/index.md

 ### What does Chroma use to index embedding vectors?

 Chroma uses its own [fork]() of HNSW lib for indexing and searching embeddings.
+In addition to HNSW, Chroma also uses a Brute Force index, which acts as a buffer (prior to updating the HNSW graph) and performs exhaustive search using the same distance metric as the HNSW index.

 **Alternative Questions:**